sethwklein/go-http-router-test/README.md

 * Standard Library (passed)
 * Goji (failed)
+* Gorilla Mux (can pass, but only with non-idiomatic code)

 Installing handlers for all known but unsupported HTTP verbs doesn't count.
 It isn't future proof, and it means installing them all (probably by writing